3 month old baby: Development, growth and milestones

 Your recovery

 Not only has your baby now grown out of the newborn stage, but at 3 months, your body is likely to feel like it's now fully recovered from birth.
-Once you've been given the green light from your doctor, you may begin to feel more confident when it comes to physical exercise.
-A walk with the pram each day is a great way of easing your way back into regular exercise and will help benefit your mental health too.
+Once you've been given the green light from your doctor, you may begin to feel more confident about physical exercise.
+A walk with the pram each day is a great way of easing your way back into regular exercise and will help benefit your mental health.
 If the weather isn't great, you might even want to take your baby for their first baby swimming lesson!

 You time

-While the thought of leaving your baby with a caregiver may seem a little scary, it's important to schedule in some you time with your partner or friends.
-Having this time is great for your own mental wellbeing and health, and you should never feel guilty for prioritising your own needs from time to time.
+While the thought of leaving your baby with a caregiver may seem a little scary, it's important to schedule some time with your partner or friends.
+Having this time is great for your mental well-being and health, and you should never feel guilty for occasionally prioritising your own needs.
 Your caregivers will also be overjoyed to have some cuddle time with your baby too.
-If you're unable to find friends or family who can take care of little one every now and then, it's a good idea to have a look on the internet or ask any local parents if they have recommendations.
+If you're unable to find friends or family who can take care of your little one every now and then, it's a good idea to have a look on the internet or ask any local parents if they have recommendations.

 Consider a schedule